kaba2/react-mobx-signals/README.md

 There are three ways to improve the performance of batch updates:
 1. Implement the batch update using non-emitting operations, such as clearing an internal edge-set, and then emit the corresponding batch-signal.
 2. Implement the batch update by using emitting operations repeatedly, but disable their signals for the duration of the batch update.
 When done, emit the batch-signal, and enable the disabled signals.
-3. Apply the `@action` decorator to the function.
+3. Apply `MobX`'s `@action` decorator to the function.
 This disable updates to `MobX` for the duration of the batch-update, and updates `React` only after the function ends.

 ### Polling

-It is worth noting that not all properties should be tracked with signals.
-For example, when the graph contains millions of vertices, then changes to the positions of the vertices should probably not be communicated with signals, but rather with some simple book-keeping ('has the position of any vertex in the graph changed?'), which can be reacted to later in aggregate by repeated polling (such as what happens in an event/render-loop).
+Not all properties should be tracked with signals.
+For example, when the graph contains millions of vertices, then changes to the positions of the vertices should probably not be communicated with signals, but rather with some simple book-keeping ('has the position of any vertex in the graph changed?'), which can be reacted to later in aggregate by repeated polling --- such as from an event/render-loop.

 Summary
 -------